technojam/Ultimate_Algorithms_Repository/README.md

 # DATA STRUCTURE AND ALGORITHMS(C++)

+## DISCLAMER(Very Very Important)
+   1. Knowing a programming language and DSA are two different things .

+      eg. you might be knowing python , c, c++ , java etc but if you know DSA then you can implement them in any programming language with minor syntatic modifications .

+   2. This Repository does not intend to spoon feed , it can be used for studying in the right direction , but the efforts should be solely yours .

 ## WHY ?
   If you want to crack the interviews and get into the product based compnies.